aws-samples/aws-dbs-refarch-graph/src/converting-to-graph/README.md

 WHERE {}
 ```

-## Converting a Document-Oriented Data Models to a Graph Model
+## Converting a Document-Oriented Data Model to a Graph Model

 Document-oriented databases store semi- or variably-structured documents, usually encoded as JSON or XML.

 Nested Structures

 Documents often comprise a nested structure containing all the information necessary to satisfy a business operation.
-Such self-contained islands of information are sometimes called aggregates (https://martinfowler.com/bliki/DDD_Aggregate.html).
+Such self-contained islands of information are sometimes called [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).
 An order document, for example, may contain multiple line items together with the billing and delivery addresses necessary to satisfy payment and fulfilment processes.

 Document-oriented data models favour redundancy over explicit joins.
 Continuing the order example, if a customer places several orders, each order document will contain its own billing and delivery addresses so that it can be processed as a single unit without having to execute joins in the application layer.